Skip to main content

 Jacques Majorelle, a French Orientalist painter, started the cultivation of his garden in 1922.
 The property he bought had a large palm grove.
 He added exotic plants which he brought from his travels around the world.
 After his death in 1962, the garden was abandoned for nearly two decades until the famous French designer, Yves Saint Laurent and his partner, Pierre Bergé, acquired the property in 1980 and restored the gardens.
 Bergé installed the Berber Arts Museum in the former studio of Majorelle.

-After the studio of Majorelle was built in 1931, it was painted in this vibrant blue color now known as Majorelle blue.
+After the studio of Majorelle was built in 1931, it was painted in this intense blue color called Majorelle blue and is trademarked.
 The covered walkway in the photo above leads to the studio.

 Pierre Bergé Museum for Berber Arts